ONSdigital/blaise-typescript-react-guide/tutorials/01_basic_react_concepts.md

 ### Context

-Context provides an input to components like props, except you can access a context without having to parse it all the way down the component hierarchy.
+Context provides inputs to components like props, except you can access a context without having to parse it all the way down the component hierarchy.

-Context can be thought of like global variables and should be reserved for special circumstances where many components might want access the same value.
+Context can be thought of like global variables and should be reserved for special circumstances where many components might want to access the same value.
 Typical examples are _the currently selected theme_ or _which user is currently logged in_.